Chart Color Schemes

 Infrastructure

-Beckenham has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Beckenham has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects likely to affect the region.
-Notable initiatives include Principal Shared Paths - Bickley Road, Central Beckenham Precinct I ODP, CDC Maddington Data Centre Campus, and Mills Park Sporting Precinct Development.
-The following list details those most pertinent.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 22 projects likely impacting the area.
+Key projects include Principal Shared Paths - Bickley Road, Central Beckenham Precinct I ODP, CDC Maddington Data Centre Campus, and Mills Park Sporting Precinct Development.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.